yamadapc/hzulip/README.md

 import Web.HZulip

 main :: IO ()
-main = do
+main = withZulipCreds "zulip-api-user" "zulip-api-key" $ do
-    -- Before doing anything, a `ZulipClient` needs to be created.
-This will -- keep your credentials stored, so you don't have to keep passing them in, -- as well as use a single HTTP `Manager`, which should increase the -- performance of several subsequent API requests. z <- newZulip "bot-email" "api-key"
+    -- Since we are inside the ZulipM ReaderT monad transformer, we -- don't need to pass options around.
+The above function already -- created an HTTP manager, for connection pooling and wrapped the -- default configuration options with the Monad: print =<< getSubscriptions
+    -- >> ["haskell"]

-    -- Sending messages is really straightforward, there are helpers for sending -- private and stream messages and a generalized function for constructing -- higher-level usage patterns.
+    -- Sending messages is as easy as: void $ sendStreamMessage "haskell"              -- message stream "hzulip"               -- message topic
-    sendPrivateMessage z ["someone-cool"] "Hey, I'm really tired, what's up?"
+                             "Message from Haskell" -- message content

-    -- Listening for events is as easy as registering a callback function.
-As -- long as your bot is subscribed to the events it expects to listen for, -- it'll get away with:
+    -- Listening for events works with a callback based API.
+More -- complex patterns for concurrent message handling can be created -- from it.
+As long as your zulip user is already subscribed to -- streams, this is all you have to do: onNewEvent ["message"] $ \msg -> do
-    onNewEvent z ["message"] $ \msg -> do let usr = messageSender msg
+        liftIO $ putStrLn "Got a new message!" let usr = messageSender msg
-            usrName = userFullName usr
+            fn = userFullName usr
-            usrEmail = userEmail usr
+            e = userEmail usr

-        sendPrivateMessage z [usrEmail] $ "Thanks for the message " ++ usrName ++ "!!"
+       sendPrivateMessage [e] $ "Thanks for the message " ++ fn ++ "!!"
 ```

 ## Documentation